bengum/bengum/README.md

 **I am always looking for better ways to do things**

-- 💬 I strongly believe in empowering individuals to access their own data
+- 💬 I strongly believe in empowering individuals to explore their own data
 - 🔭 I'm currently working on continuous refinement of Mission Marketplace and helping with flight pay discrepancies across CNAFR
 - 🌱 I'm finding new ways to integrate and improve business processes using M365 and Power Platform
 - 🍹 Fun fact: I pour a fantastic mai tai